 During and after the soft launch a theory stayed somewhere in the back of our heads that maybe Eye Will Survive! is not the best name for our target audience.
 We thought that it was really fun and a very good fit with the theme of the game.
 The game itself is very hard and punishing and targeted at the achiever type of players so maybe a fun pun was not the best approach to have.

-We didn’t want to make changes again based on a hunch (feature creep lurking).
-So we wanted a poll in a group of game players and designers on Facebook that would show us what people outside of the team thought.
-We went back to our brainstorm notes for a name for the game and after a couple of rounds of voting we had a new name suggestion – Zero Reflex.
+Also, we didn’t want to make changes again based on a hunch (feature creep lurking).
+So we wanted a poll in a group of game players on Facebook that would show us what people outside of the team thought.
+We went back to our brainstorm notes for a name for the game.
+After a couple of rounds of voting, we had a new name suggestion – Zero Reflex.

 We put up the poll asking the people in the Facebook group to vote for either Eye Will Survive! or Zero Reflex.

-The initial votes were in favor of Zero Reflex which was a first serious indication that we might really need to change the name.
-We were still a bit skeptical since the Facebook group we posted the poll in wasn’t exclusive to our targeted audience, so we did a second poll.
-This time we sent it out only to the ones we found a good fit – males between the age of 16-36 who like to play a competitive hard game.
+The initial votes were in favor of Zero Reflex.
+Which was a first serious indication that we might really need to change the name.
+We were still a bit skeptical since the Facebook group we posted the poll in wasn’t exclusive to our targeted audience, so we did the second poll.
+This time we sent it out only to the ones we found a good fit.
+Males between the age of 16-36 who like to play a competitive hard game.
 The second poll again confirmed that our initial concern wasn’t wrong.

-Rather than just changing the name, we wanted to be consistent to our new found information on what our audience liked.
-Zero Reflex is much more direct in terms of the theme of the game, it leaves no space for fun or multiple interpretations.
-So we wanted to apply this philosophy to the visuals of the game as well, here are a couple of logo and icon variations.
+Rather than just changing the name, we wanted to be consistent with our new found information on what our audience liked.
+Zero Reflex is much more direct in terms of the theme of the game.
+It leaves no space for fun or multiple interpretations.
+We wanted to apply this philosophy to the visuals of the game as well.
+Here are a couple of logo and icon variations.

 And there you have it, folks!
 That’s the evolution of our indie game Zero Reflex.
 If you have any feedback and comments on similar situations with your games we would love to hear them.
 In the meantime don’t forget to like the game on Facebook link and follow us on Twitter link.

-Zero Reflex will be released very soon with a couple of surprises so stay tuned if a punishing psychedelic action arcade evader is your cup of tea!
+Finally, Zero Reflex will be released very soon with a couple of surprises.
+Stay tuned if a punishing psychedelic action arcade evader is your cup of tea!